omeryesil/azure-apimngmnt-cert-auth/readme.create-sample-cert.md

   rm ca.pass.key
   ```

-- Generate the CA root cert
+- Generate the CA root cert in Pem and Cer formats
   when prompted, use whatever you'd like, but i'd recommend some human-readable Organization and Common Name.

   ```shell